daniyalareeb/Daniyal-Portfolio/backend/DEPLOYMENT_READINESS.md

 - ✅ All dependencies resolved

 **Next Steps:**
-1. Choose deployment platform (Railway recommended)
+1. Choose deployment platform (Heroku recommended)
 2. Update environment variables for production
 3. Deploy and test all endpoints
 4. Configure frontend to point to new backend URL